Maintain Financial Aid Eligibility

 Federal waiver requests

 Students who do not meet the satisfactory academic progress standards for the second time will lose their eligibility for federal financial aid until such time as they can meet the guidelines by taking courses at their own expense.
-However, students who can document serious extenuating circumstances may request consideration for a waiver by submitting to the Financial Aid office a waiver request form explaining their circumstances and documentation supporting their circumstances from an appropriate third party before the beginning of the semester for which they are requesting the waiver.
+However, students who can document serious extenuating circumstances may request consideration for a waiver by submitting to the Financial Aid & Billing office a waiver request form explaining their circumstances and documentation supporting their circumstances from an appropriate third party before the beginning of the semester for which they are requesting the waiver.
 Waivers are not automatic and will be determined on a case by case basis.

 Explanation of satisfactory academic progress standards for New York state aid (TAP & APTS)